cbrnr/python-intro-short/04-Functions/04-Functions.md

 4 – Functions
 =============
 Functions encapsulate code, or in other words, functions group lines of code that belong together.
 They promote reusability and prevent code duplication.
-For example, if you need to perform repeated calculations consisting of several lines of code, this code might be outsourced into its own function.
+For example, if you need to perform repeated calculations consisting of several lines of code, the corresponding code might be outsourced into a function.
 We will see examples of Python functions soon, but first we will discuss how to call and define functions.

 Calling functions
 -----------------
-We have briefly mentioned that we call an existing function with its name followed by a pair of parentheses.
-Inside the parentheses a function can accept arguments, which are specific values we need to pass when we call the function.
+We have already mentioned that we *call* an existing function with its name followed by a pair of parentheses.
+Inside the parentheses, a function can accept arguments, which are specific values we provide when we call the function.

-For example, we already know two functions: `print` and `type`.
+For example, we already know two built-in functions: `print` and `type`.
 Here's how we call these functions:

 ```python
 >>> print("Hello")